Skip to content

 Why is this change made now?

-We have received customer feedback on our current Severity levels and how they can be improved.
-Combined with our new risk prioritization features (coming soon) and the standard of CVSS 3.1, we decided that this was the right moment to perform this change.
+We have received customer feedback on our current severity levels about how they can be improved.
+Combined with our new risk prioritization features (coming soon) and the CVSS 3.1 standard, we decided this was the right moment to implement this change.

-All vulnerabilities across Security Center will be moved to the new Severity levels.
-This can result in some vulnerabilities changing the Severity, for example, from Critical to High or Medium to Low.
-This is a one-time change and is something we do to ensure Security Center stands on a solid foundation for the future.
+All vulnerabilities across Security Center will be moved to the new severity levels.
+This can result in some vulnerabilities changing in severity, for example, from Critical to High or from Medium to Low.
+This is a one-time change and is intended to ensure Security Center stands on a solid foundation for the future.